dotnet/EntityFramework.Docs/entity-framework/core/modeling/query-types.md

 uid: core/modeling/query-types
 ---
 # Query Types
+> [!TIP]
+> This feature is new in EF Core 2.1

-Query Types, added in EF Core 2.1, are read-only query result types that can be added to the EF Core model.
+Query Types are read-only query result types that can be added to the EF Core model.
 Query Types enable ad-hoc querying (like anonymous types), but are more flexible because they can have mapping configuration specified.

 They are conceptually similar to Entity Types in that: